BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">Clients I see are typically wrestling with experiences that have impacted the way they view themselves, relationships, and the world.
-These experiences can be located in their past, present, or future as relationships, events, and/or environments.
+                <td width="600px">Not currently accepting new clients.
+Email me to be added to a waitlist.
+Clients I see are typically wrestling with experiences that have impacted the way they view themselves, relationships, and the world.
 The impact of these experiences often takes the form of anxiety, depression, trauma, grief, relationship conflict, and more.
-My role is to help you navigate the impact of these experiences in a way that honors your unique set of values, beliefs, and cultural identity.
-I strive to take time in getting to know you in a way that makes you feel seen, heard, and understood.</td>
+My role is to help you navigate your road to healing in a way that honors your unique set of values, beliefs, and cultural identity.
+I strive to take the time to get to know you in a way that makes you feel seen, heard, and understood.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
-                <td style="text-align: center;width: 480px;">Accepting clients</td>
+                <td style="text-align: center;width: 480px;">Waitlist for new clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37201</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37201 & Online</td>
                 <td style="text-align: center;width: 480px;">(423) 592-8163</td>
             </tr>
         </table>